MeowB/user-manager--CRM-/docs/spec-sheet.md

 > > - Pipeline Value: $75,000
 > > - New Leads: 40
 > > - User: Mark Johnson, Role: Sales Agent
 ---
+> **Viewer Reviews Sales Activities**<br>
+> Example:
+>
+>A Viewer logs into the application to monitor overall sales performance.They are not involved in day-to-day operations but need visibility into the health of the pipeline and conversion trends.
+> They navigate to the Dashboard to see high-level KPIs and then check the Activities page to review recent interactions logged by the sales team.
+>
+> This will render as:
+> > - Total Deals: 80
+> > - Conversion Rate: 25%
+> > - Recent Activities:
+> >   - Call logged on [date]
+> >   - Task completed on [date]
+> >   - Meeting held on [date]
+> >
+> > *(Activities are read-only and not attributed to individual users.)*
+---